Albanian 'No' deals blow to Syria chemical weapons plan

 Hundreds of demonstrators, including students cutting school classes, gathered to denounce the plan on Friday, "NO" painted on their faces.

-There was no immediate indication where the United States or Russia might look next to dispose of thousands of tonnes of toxic waste.
-One source briefed on the discussions said Washington had bet on Albanian cooperation.
+There was no immediate indication where the United States or Russia might look next to dispose of thousands of tons of toxic waste.

+Friday was the deadline for the details of the plan to be agreed by Damascus and the Organisation for the Prohibition of Chemical Weapons (OPCW) in The Hague.

+"There will be no host country in the decision this afternoon," an OPCW source said.
+"But they (the United States) have alternatives."
+The source did not elaborate.

 Faced with the threat of U.S. missile strikes, Syrian President Bashar al-Assad in September agreed to destroy the entire chemical weapons stockpile following a sarin gas attack that killed hundreds of people in Damascus on August 21.